Lichen sclerosus (LS)

 - Irritated and red

 All 3 forms can happen at the same time.
-It may also be found in more than one family member, especially mother daughter pairs.
+It may also be found in more than 1 family member, especially mother and daughter.

-It happens most often in women who have gone through menopause.
+It happens most often in people who have gone through menopause.
 It can happen at any age though, even children.

 What causes lichen sclerosus?